kig/zstd-emscripten/README.md

 This build is based on [facebook/zstd](https://github.com/facebook/zstd) and provides a thin WebAssembly wrapper around the zstd.h API.
 Please see [index.html](https://kig.github.io/zstd-emscripten/) for a demo and usage example.

 This is a size-optimized build (ZSTD_MINIFY_LIB and ZSTD_NO_INLINE build flags).
-The build output is four versions of the binding: full, compress-only, decompress-only, and compress+decompress-only.
-The brotli-compressed size of the wasm varies from 23 kB decompress-only to 76kB full binding.
+The build output is four versions of the binding: full, compress-only, decompress-only.
+The brotli-compressed size of the wasm varies from 20 kB decompress-only to 70 kB full binding.
+There's no need for a separate JS file to use the WebAssembly library, so you save 10 kB on that.

 This repo tracks the upstream as a submodule.